riyaarora65/udacity-azuredevops/flask-sklearn/README.md

 * You will be able to see the successfull prediction made.
 Check the screenshots folder to check all the required screenshots.

+* You can also run this project in Docker and Kubernetes by using the scripts provided in the repo.

 ## Enhancements

 * Adding more test cases.
 * Creating a UI for making predictions.
 * Using Github Actions instead of Azure pipelines.
+* Run the app on Kubernetes cluster

 ## Demo